below/HelloSilicon/README.md

 ### Register and Shift

-The gcc assembler accepts `MOV X1, X2, LSL #1`, which is not defined by the [ARM Compiler User Guide](https://developer.arm.com/documentation/dui0801/g/A64-General-Instructions/MOV--register-?lang=en), instead `LSL X1, X2, #1` (etc) is used.
-After all, both are just aliasses for the instruction `ORR X1, XZR, X2, LSL #1`.
+The gcc assembler accepts `MOV X1, X2, LSL #1`, which is not defined by the [ARM Compiler User Guide](https://developer.arm.com/documentation/dui0801/g/A64-General-Instructions/MOV--register-?lang=en).
+Instead, `LSL X1, X2, #1` (etc) is used.

 ### Register and Extension